kerrishotts/pgday/workshops/2017/campp/creating-2.md

     require("cordova/exec/proxy").add("IsPrime", module.exports);
     ```

-    * Notice that the `isPrime` method takes arguments in the same order as the `exec` call from our public-facing API.
+    * Notice that the `isPrime` function takes arguments in the same order as the `exec` call from our public-facing API.
 The only difference is the missing "service" and "action" arguments.
-    * The method is then exported using `module.exports`.
+    * The function is then exported using `module.exports`.
     * And here's the reason why we use `Proxy` as a filename suffix: Cordova proxies requests internally so that our public-facing API stays the same for all platforms.
-But we have to tell Cordova how to proxy our methods, and that's what the `require` line is doing.
+But we have to tell Cordova how to proxy our functions, and that's what the `require` line is doing.
 Note that "IsPrime" matches the `SERVICE` constant in our public API.

 2. Next, we can write our algorithm: